Kate Bishop (Marvel Cinematic Universe): Partnering with Clint Barton

-In the week leading up to Christmas 2024, Bishop attends a charity auction gala with her mother, the head of Bishop Security.
+In 2024, on her last day at college before Christmas break, she and her friends go to the old Stane Tower where she shoots her arrows at it, accidentally destroying the bell.
+Back at home, Bishop attends a charity auction gala with her mother, the head of Bishop Security.
 She learns her mother is engaged to Jack Duquesne.
-During the gala, she discovers an underground black market auction selling remnants from the destroyed Avengers Compound with Jack and his uncle Armand Duquesne III in attendance.
-The Tracksuit Mafia interrupt the auction and Kate fights them by donning the Ronin suit to hide her identity.
-She manages to escape, but is recognized by Kazi of the Tracksuit Mafia.
-She also discovers that Armand III was murdered.
-After recovering a dog from traffic, she meets Barton, who confronts her about the Ronin suit.
-They take refuge in Bishop's apartment but are ambushed by the Tracksuits, which leads her and Barton to take refuge in Bishop's aunt's apartment.
-She becomes suspicious of Jack and discovers that he is an expert swordsman, leading her to believe he killed Armand III.
-After Barton is kidnapped by the Tracksuits, she unsuccessfully attempts to save him and gets captured herself.
+During the gala, she goes outside and meets a golden retriever, who she later names Lucky, and discovers an underground black market auction selling remnants from the destroyed Avengers Compound with Duquesne and his uncle Armand Duquesne III in attendance.
+Bishop then witnesses the Tracksuit Mafia attack the auction and to hide her identity, dons the Ronin suit.
+She fights them, escapes and rescues Lucky from the Mafia and oncoming traffic, but is recognized by Kazi Kazimierczak, the Mafia's lieutenant.
+Bishop adopts Lucky and takes him to her apartment before leaving and finding out Duquesne III was murdered in his house.
+After leaving the house, she is attacked by the Mafia, but is saved by Barton, who confronts her about the Ronin suit.

+They take refuge in Bishop's apartment but are ambushed again by the Mafia, which leads her, Lucky, and Barton to go on the run and take refuge in Bishop's aunt's apartment.
+The next day, Bishop goes to Bishop Security headquarters to begin work and becomes suspicious of Duquesne.
+She discovers that he is an expert swordsman, leading her to believe he was the killer.
+After learning Barton has been taken by the Mafia, she tracks his phone location and unsuccessfully attempts to save him, resulting in herself getting captured.

-Barton and Bishop are confronted by Maya Lopez, the Tracksuits' boss who is seeking revenge for the murder of her father at the hands of Ronin.
-She and Barton manage to escape after a car chase in which she uses Barton's trick arrows to fend off the Tracksuits.
-They arrive at Eleanor's apartment and Bishop accesses Bishop Security's criminal database, finding that the Tracksuits are connected to a shell company called Sloane Limited.
+Barton and Bishop are confronted by Maya Lopez, the Mafia's boss who is seeking revenge for the murder of her father at the hands of Ronin.
+Bishop is attacked by Lopez, who believes she is the Ronin.
+With Barton's help, they manage to escape and after a car chase in which she uses Barton's trick arrows to fend off the Mafia, including an arrow from Scott Lang, manage to escape onto the subway.
+The next day, Bishop, Barton, and Lucky get Barton a new hearing aid and get breakfast before going to her mother's penthouse.
+Bishop accesses Bishop Security's criminal database, finding that the Mafia are connected to a shell company called Sloane Limited, but gets locked out.

 Discovering the truth

-With the help of Laura Barton, Clint's wife, Bishop and Clint find out that Jack is the CEO of Sloane Limited.
-Bishop deduces that Barton is Ronin, but quickly forgives him when she realizes the pain he felt after losing his family during the Blip.
-Barton and Bishop break into Lopez's apartment to locate a watch stolen at the auction, but are confronted by Lopez and Black Widow assassin Yelena Belova.
-Barton cuts ties with Bishop when he realizes how dangerous their situation has gotten.
-At her apartment, Bishop is confronted by Belova, who reveals that she was hired to kill Barton.
-Belova attempts to convince Bishop that Barton is not the hero that Bishop worships, but Bishop rebuffs this.
-Later, she helps Barton fight off Lopez and convene at the apartment of Grills, a LARPer who they have entrusted.
-She is sent a message from Belova telling her that Eleanor arranged Barton's death and that she has partnered with Wilson Fisk, the head of organized crime in New York City.